Cosmic-ray impact on optical and mid-infrared emission line diagnostics in NGC 5728: Observational data

 \subsection{Spectrum extraction}

-The primary objective of this study is to investigate the parameters influencing the excitation of gas across different regions of NGC 5728, and specifically the combined effects of CRs with photoionization.
-Our approach involves selecting specific regions within NGC 5728 and extracting spectra from the MUSE and \textit{JWST} datacubes using circular apertures.
-Each aperture is carefully positioned to assess the impact of CRs in both star-forming and jet-influenced areas.
+The primary objective of this study was to investigate the parameters influencing the excitation of gas across different regions of NGC 5728, and specifically the combined effects of CRs with photoionization.
+Our approach involved selecting specific regions within NGC 5728 and extracting spectra from the MUSE and \textit{JWST} data cubes using circular apertures.
+Each aperture was carefully positioned to assess the impact of CRs in both star-forming and jet-influenced areas.

-We selected apertures that encompass gas interacting directly with jets/outflows, as well as regions indicative of ongoing star formation in the vicinity of NGC 5728.
-This was achieved by identifying areas exhibiting strong emission across multiple emission lines, as illustrated in Fig.~\ref{fig:chosen_apertures}. \eliz{To ensure a robust comparison between the optical and MIR data, we adopted circular apertures with a radius of $0.7''$ ($\sim 138\mathrm{pc}$), which closely matches the full width at half maximum (FWHM) of the point spread function (PSF) in the reddest channels of the MIRI and provides a suitable compromise between spatial resolution and signal-to-noise.} Moreover, in Fig.~\ref{fig:chosen_apertures}, the selected apertures are depicted in varying shades of purple to indicate their distance from the nucleus: the nucleus itself (“N”) is shown in deep purple, while apertures at larger distances are labeled with increasing numbers and displayed in progressively lighter shades, ending with pale lilac for the most distant regions.
+We selected apertures that encompass gas interacting directly with jets and/or outflows, as well as regions indicative of ongoing star formation in the vicinity of NGC 5728.
+This was achieved by identifying areas exhibiting strong emission across multiple emission lines, as illustrated in Fig.~\ref{fig:chosen_apertures}.
+To ensure a robust comparison between the optical and MIR data, we adopted circular apertures with a radius of $0.7''$ ($\sim 138\mathrm{pc}$), which closely matches the full width at half maximum (FWHM) of the point spread function (PSF) in the reddest channels of the MIRI and provides a suitable compromise between spatial resolution and S/N. Moreover, in Fig.~\ref{fig:chosen_apertures}, the selected apertures are depicted in varying shades of purple to indicate their distance from the nucleus.
+The nucleus itself (“N”) is shown in deep purple, while apertures at larger distances are labeled with increasing numbers and displayed in progressively lighter shades, ending with pale lilac for the most distant regions.